 2. Beef up your .com

-Your website is now the centrepiece of your food retail industry operation.
+Your website is now the centerpiece of your food retail industry operation.
 There is a reciprocal relationship between your eCommerce and in-store experience.
 For customers who intend to purchase in-store, many go online first to do research and decide whether to shop with you.
 This means your eCommerce site is so much more than just a transaction portal.
 Those who shop online have high expectations from other retail experiences and are forming long-term habits.
 You need to ensure your website is outfitted with the best grocery eCommerce website features available.

 To ensure your eCommerce website is capturing shoppers: